roboception/rc_visard_ros/README.md

 ROS interface for the [Roboception rc_visard][] 3D sensor.

+Please also consult the manual for more details: https://doc.rc-visard.com

 ## rc_visard_driver

 Nodelet/node providing a ROS interface to configure the rc_visard and receive